SAP/luigi/docs/luigi-core-api.md

 #### getCurrentTheme

-Retrieves the current active theme.
-Falls back to **defaultTheme** if none explicitly specified before.
+Returns the current active theme.
+Falls back to **defaultTheme** if one wasn't explicitly specified before.

 ##### Examples